 The FAQ on German Citizenship are the most popular post on my blog.
 But some aspects are so complicated that they deserve their own list of FAQ, like those on applying for naturalization without living in Germany and the following ones on reclaiming German citizenship that had previously been lost.
 Some of these sections also extend to descendants of former Germans.

-Before asking a new question, please read through the comments which may already answer your questions.
-And do you see the “Make a Donation” button on the right-hand side of your screen?
-If you find these FAQ useful or if you ask a question, it would be very nice of you to make use of it.
+Before asking a new question, please read through the many comments which may already answer your questions.
+And if you find these FAQ useful or if you ask a new question, it would be very nice of you to support this blog.
+Thank you!

 1. Why would someone lose German citizenship in the first place?

 The main ways to lose German citizenship are applying for and receiving citizenship of another country without prior permission from Germany (§ 25 StAG), voluntarily serving in the armed forces of another country (§ 28 StAG) and renunciation (§ 26 StAG).

 But it becomes endlessly more complex because different laws were in place at different times.
 Until 1949 or 1953, depending on the specific circumstances, German women who married a foreign man automatically lost German citizenship.
 Until 1913, German citizenship could be lost by living abroad for more than 10 years and not registering with a German consulate.
 And then, between 1933 and 1945, the Nazis stripped many people of German citizenship as an act of punishment or out of anti-Semitic ideology.

 2. I am a history geek.
 Tell me more about that Nazi policy.

 Ok.
 After all, I am history geek, too:

 In November 1941, the Third Reich passed a law that deprived all Jewish Germans who were living abroad at the time (or moved abroad later) of their German citizenship.